-The White House announced the creation of a supercomputing consortium on Monday that will pool resources to aid in researching and modelling COVID-19.
-Fourteen different organisations, both federal and private, will give teams of scientists free access to time on their high-powered computing clusters and support from staff.
+The White House announced the creation of a supercomputing consortium on Monday that will pool resources to aid in researching and modeling Covid-19.
+Fourteen different organizations, both federal and private, will give teams of scientists free access to time on their high-powered computing clusters and support from staff.

 “The sophisticated computing systems available through this Consortium can process massive numbers of calculations related to bioinformatics, epidemiology, and molecular modeling, helping scientists develop answers to complex scientific questions about COVID-19 in hours or days versus weeks or months,” reads the press release.

-Each computing cluster can be used for slightly different tasks in the researching and modelling of COVID-19.
-According to the application website, two Department of Energy computing facilities at Argonne National Laboratory and Oak Ridge National Laboratory can be used for “modelling and simulation coupled with machine and deep learning techniques to study a range of areas, including examining underlying protein structure, classifying the evolution of the virus, understanding mutation, uncovering important differences, and similarities with the 2002-2003 SARS virus, searching for potential vaccine and antiviral, compounds, and simulating the spread of COVID-19 and the effectiveness of countermeasure options.”
+Each computing cluster can be used for slightly different tasks in the researching and modeling of Covid-19.
+According to the application website, two Department of Energy computing facilities at Argonne National Laboratory and Oak Ridge National Laboratory can be used for “modeling and simulation coupled with machine and deep learning techniques to study a range of areas, including examining underlying protein structure, classifying the evolution of the virus, understanding mutation, uncovering important differences, and similarities with the 2002-2003 SARS virus, searching for potential vaccine and antiviral, compounds, and simulating the spread of COVID-19 and the effectiveness of countermeasure options.”

 NASA will be sharing its High-End Computing Capability Portfolio, which the organization uses for large-scale modeling and simulations, while Rensselaer Polytechnic Institute (RPI) will enlist AiMOS, a supercomputer designed to explore applications of artificial intelligence.